 In February 2021, the IRC met and considered a Training Needs Analysis Report, which outlines the imperative to develop competencies that address silica in the workplace.

 The IRC then agreed to proceed with the Silica Safety Project and endorsed the establishment of a Working Group to advise on the creation of new units of competency to address workplace and safety skilling gaps on silica.

-A working group has been formed, and will have their fourth meeting in June to continue development of competencies on subjects such as hazard reduction, controls and supervision.
+A working group has been formed, and will have their fifth meeting in July to continue development of competencies on subjects such as hazard reduction, controls and supervision.